 |Stu Bedford||The Machine Room||Online|

 Steinlager is New Zealand's national beer.
 But they were seeing a worrying trend emerge as Kiwis in their 20s moved away from traditional NZ brands.
 For these young Kiwis, the classic, iconic Steinlager was a little bit old fashioned and uncool.
 With a quarter of the population living overseas and immigrants now making up another quarter of our demographic, NZ culture has changed.
 More and more, young Kiwis were looking overseas for inspiration and rejecting anything that represents 'old New Zealand' as they strive to appear more worldly.
 It was from this insight that Steinlager Tokyo Dry was born.
 A beer made from NZ ingredients and Japanese brewing mastery.
 Steinlager wanted to advertise this Japanese inspired beer without losing their NZ heritage, So we followed the format of Tokyo Dry by taking another iconic New Zealand classic and remaking it with Japanese masters of a different kind.

 Business Results Sales went up 44% in volume and 28% in value.
 Not only is the brand increasing penetration, it continues to bring new drinkers into the category.
-Communications Results Our version of ‘slice of heaven’ has earnt it’s own place in New Zealand culture.
+Communications Results Our version of ‘slice of heaven’ has earnt its own place in New Zealand culture.
 The whole campaign gained a reach of 4,915,813 (and New Zealand has a population of only 4.8 million).
-And a total earned media value of This online launch video alone gained: 472,229 Film Video completions (+77% exceeded delivery against benchmarks) 1,720,538 unique kiwis 18+ reached on social 557,479 engagements with social content with 602 shares
+Online video results 472,229 Film Video completions (+77% exceeded delivery against benchmarks) 1,720,538 unique kiwis 18+ 557,479 engagements with social content with 602 shares